 Clara also helped in saving a lot of resources and time which was previously spent on customer care.
 Customers hate waiting, so Clara, provides 24/7 customer service without any human intervention required.
 Clara also helps customers to track their deliveries and answer any questions related to support.

 Clara also does a phenomenal job in identifying leads, by asking basic questions through its interaction with the users.
 This helps in understanding what a customer is looking for and can redirect potential customers to a website or directly to the sales team as well.

 Hola BB is home to beautiful eco-friendly products carefully handpicked for families and their little ones.
 It was founded in 2017 to provide a platform for parents to find everything they needed to take care of their families.

 During the pandemic, young parents were struggling.
 It wasn’t feasible to drive to the mall to find supplies for their kids, nor was it good for the environment.
 Hola BB decided to opt for a more sustainable approach.

-Hola BB’s website chatbot, Luna facilitates customer support, handling orders, returns, and helping customers navigate through the website- handling over 1700 interactions overall.
+Hola BB’s chatbot, Luna facilitates customer support, handling orders, returns, and helping customers navigate through the website- handling over 1700 interactions overall.

 According to Call Centre Magazine, the average handling time is 6 minutes.
 However with Luna, customer were able to handle their queries in under a minute.
 It saved a substantial amount of time, alleviating the tensions and pressure agents faced daily.